 - Medium to high strength

 The primary crystalline structure of these stainless steels is austenite.
 The two subgroups of austenitic stainless steel are the 200 and the 300 series.
 300 series stainless steels have nickel added and the 200 series stainless steels substitute large amounts of manganese and nitrogen for nickel, but still contain some nickel.

 300 series stainless steels are the largest of the subgroups.
 304 is the most popular type of all stainless steel.
 You can find 304 alloy in cookware, cutlery, and kitchen equipment.
 The next most widely used is Type 316.
 Type 316, also contain some molybdenum which is designed to aid in resisting acids and blocks pitting and crevice corrosion.

 Refer to the chart below for visual guide to the 300 series of austenitic stainless steel products.

-You can learn more about what thyssenkrupp Copper and Brass Sales has to offer in the 300 series and all stainless steel products by downloading our product catalog or just click on the chat icon.
-Chat is available to answer all your questions – live.
+You can learn more about what thyssenkrupp Copper and Brass Sales has to offer in the 300 series and all stainless steel products by downloading our stainless steel product catalog.

 Contact us today for more information or to place an order!